gopher194/gopher194/README.md

-Emmanuel Bergerat
+# Emmanuel Bergerat
 ==============

 Hi!
 I'm Emmanuel Bergerat.
-I’m a hands-on Cloud Architect & Engineer who enjoys coding & innovation with everything IT.
+I’m a hands-on Technical Specialist at Microsoft who enjoys coding, learning & innovation with everything IT.
 I am a passionate learner.
 Few of these repositories share learning examples.